 For Python apps, also see Python - Publishing to Azure App Service.

-For a quick introduction, see Publish to Azure and Publish to Linux.
-Also, see Publish an ASP.NET Core app to Azure.
+For a quick introduction, see Publish an ASP.NET app.
+Also, see Deploy an ASP.NET web app.
 For deployment using Git, see Continuous deployment of ASP.NET Core to Azure with Git.

 If you don't already have an Azure account, you can sign up here.